Where Did My Betta Go? The Mysteries of the Disappearing Fish

 Jumping Out of the Tank

 Bettas are known jumpers and can leap out of open tanks.
-Their powerful fins allow them to jump up to 6 inches high out of the water.
+Their powerful fins allow them to jump up to 6 inches out of the water.

 This allows them to jump out of uncovered tanks or tanks with very low water levels.